5 Things to Know BEFORE Moving to Louisburg, NC

 Louisburg, NC buildings on a clear day

-Franklin Academy was the first educational institution on the east side of the town commons.
-It was opened on January 1, 1805, under the direction of Yale Graduate Matthew Dickinson, who was qualified to teach over 20 subjects.
 After its early years, Franklin Male Academy had ninety students who were dissatisfied with the policies of the University of North Carolina.
 In 1905, the Franklin Male Academy was conveyed to the trustees of the Louisburg Public Schools, and the building still stands today.

-Housing & Cost Of Living
+Real Estate & Cost Of Living

 Healthcare in Louisburg for a single adult comes out to be around $5,716 per year.
 Compared to the North Carolina average of $6,101, you can see that Louisburg expenses are relatively lower.

-From the currently available homes in Louisburg, the median list price is $374,349, averaging $192 per square foot.
-The houses in the area spend an average of 86 days on the market.
+From the currently available homes in Louisburg, the median list price is $404,593, averaging $206 per square foot.
+The houses in the area spend an average of 78 days on the market.

-The most popular and well-known neighborhood in Louisburg is Lake Royale.
-This new home community offers residents access to a 345-acre lake, an 18-hole golf course, a community swimming pool, tennis and basketball courts, a lakeside clubhouse, boat launches, an open-air pavilion, wooded areas, and more.
 Within the community, more than 600 permanent residents span over 6000 residential, camping, and golf lots.
 The homes in Lake Royale range from $50,000 to over $800,000, with square footage ranging from 1,400-5,000 square feet.
 Available homes are single-family, cabins, campers, and trailer lots.
 One of the reasons Lake Royale is so popular is due to the 3,000 acres that are surrounded by the lake.
-Cyprus creek and various springs feed into the lake itself.
+Cyprus Creek and various springs feed into the lake itself.

 Lake Royale in Louisburg, NC on a beautiful day in the summer